Supporting people who identify as LGBTI

 Understanding the issues

 The initials LGBTI stand for lesbian, gay, bisexual, transgender and intersex.
-You might also see it written as LGBTIQ, where the Q stands for 'queer'.
+You might also see it written as LGBTQIA+, where the Q stands for 'queer' and A for 'asexual'.
 All of the content on the 1800RESPECT website is written to be inclusive of all people.
 However, we know that for some people there can be specific needs or extra barriers around accessing support.
 This content looks at the issues faced by people who identify as LGBTI who are impacted by sexual, domestic and family violence.

 How these issues impact LGBTI communities